Tjhayhay/Bible-Beasts-Project/README.md

 ## The Story

 You are approached by a software developer named Spruce Bingsteen who is working on a new web application to revolutionize the way we experience the beasts in the Bible.
 Spruce is looking for help with the DevOps side of the application.
-The developer has provided you with a repository that contains the source code for the application along with some commands to run the service locally.
-Spruce is stoked because he has made his first Dockerfile that can be used to build a Docker image for the application but he is complaining that is takes a long time everytime he makes a change.
-The developer has asked you to help with the following:
+He has provided you with a repository that contains the source code along with some commands to run the service locally.
+Spruce is stoked because he has made his first Dockerfile but he is complaining that it takes long to build everytime he makes a change.
+He has asked you to help with the following:

 ## Challenges - Choose 3